Random Challenge Generator

 - Skipping a Challenge: Each player has one "Skip" per game.
 If you receive a challenge you'd rather not do (for any reason), you can choose to use your Skip and get a new one.

-- Helpful Tools: You might need some basic items like paper, a pen/pencil, or common household objects depending on the challenge.
+Helpful Tools: You might need some basic items like paper, a pen/pencil, or common household objects depending on the challenge.
+If the challenge is timed, someone in the group should be the timekeeper.
 Be resourceful!
 If absolutely necessary, refer to "Unavailable Resources" above.